Delphik/Recipes/README.md

 Collection of my personal recipies under a creative commons license.

-Hopefully I can get some of these added to some open recipie databases eventually
+Hopefully I can get some of these added to some open recipe databases eventually

 ## Beverages